kubernetes-el/kubernetes-el/Readme.md

 This project is in early stages, but the following are implemented:

 - Live-updating list of pods
-- Showing logs for the pod at point
+- Showing logs for the pods
+- Exec'ing into a pod's docker container
 - Deleting pods
 - Inspecting pods.